learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

 Great!
 Now we want to get a decision boundary for this particular dataset.
 Call `clf.decision_function()` on `x11x12`.
 It will return the distance to the samples that you generated using `np.meshgrid()`.
-You need to then change the result's shape in a way that you get a (10,10) numpy array. *We need to reshape this numpy array because it must be a 2-dimensional shape to function with the `countour()` method you will use in the next plot.*
+You need to then change the result's shape in a way that you get a (10,10) numpy array. *We need to reshape this numpy array because it must be a 2-dimensional shape to function with the `contour()` method you will use in the next plot.*

 ```python